JoeHossam/penta-b/README.md

 -   a simple map to demonstrate the rover's and obstacles' positions

+> **_NOTE:_** The map will updates when the input command changes

 ## Testing

 Testing has been done in the react part using `@testing-library`.\
 The tests can be found in `src/App.test.js` in there you can find 4 tests:

-1. it shouldn't allow any letters besides fblr
+1. command query shouldn't allow any letters besides fblr
-2. test command query
+2. moving to specified postion
 3. obstacles input only accept numbers
 4. add obstacle & smash into it